Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "I think we made it *just* before feeding time..."

-Marty laughed. "...I love them, but *fuck.* I miss having no interruptions…"
+Marty laughed. "...I love them, but *fuck.* I miss having no interruptions..."

-"Oh, it’s okay…" Adam leered.
-"I’ll be recharged and ready ‘fer round two, if you can handle it…"
+"Oh, it’s okay..."
+Adam leered.
+"I’ll be recharged and ready ‘fer round two, if you can handle it..."

 She gave him a playful swat on the chest, and rolled out of bed to hit the shower quickly.
 She had a few minutes before Samuel woke properly and started hollering for his midnight snack, and she’d rather not be all sweaty and sex-smelling.
 While she was cleaning herself up, she heard him change the sheets.